alankrantas/micropython-BPIBIT/README.md

 The parameter for acceleration(), gyroscope() and magneticForce() is 'x', 'y' or 'z'.

-The compass calibration takes 15 seconds, in which you'll have to turn your BPI:bit around at all directions.
+Compass calibration takes 15 seconds, in which you'll have to turn your BPI:bit around at all directions and better away from magnetic fields.

 ### 5x5 NeoPixel LED Display